Here’s a look at the US Capitol. Located at 100 Constitution Avenue NW in Washington, DC, it is the meeting place of the US Congress.

 1829 - Building reconstruction is completed.

-1851 - President Millard Fillmore appoints Thomas U. Walter as the main architect to build extensions onto to the Capitol.
+1851 - US President Millard Fillmore appoints Thomas U. Walter as the main architect to build extensions onto to the Capitol.

 1857 - The House of Representatives holds its first session in its new hall.